 In June, Westminster City Council agreed to proposals made by the Soho Society, to pedestrianise Soho, allowing restaurants and bars to put their tables andRead more

 Our in-house Pastry Chef, Remi, is French – as surely all the best ones are.
-A man who says he couldn’t live without Praline PasteRead more
+‘When I was a kid, my mum always took meRead more

 Our incredible Head Chef has been working with Balans for around 10 years and ensure that every plate of food we serve is beautifully presentedRead more

 We receive a lot of digital reviews and emails these days.
 But this one, handwritten and left behind on the back of a napkin madeRead more

 Legendary London DJ and Instagram’s wittiest man @dj_fattony_ is one of our oldest friends and most loyal (and handsome) guests.
 Tony used to live aboveRead more